Frederick II, Count of Celje: Early life

-Frederick was the son of Hermann II, Count of Celje and his wife Anna of Schaunberg.
+Born on 17 January 1379, Frederick was the son of Hermann II, Count of Celje, and Anna of Schaunberg.

 Marriages

-Frederick II married Elizabeth of Frankopan and after her death in 1422, Veronika of Desenice.
+Frederick II married Elizabeth of Frankopan and, after her death in 1422, Veronika of Desenice.
 The famous Eberhard Windbeck chronicle gives a detailed report on the circumstances of Elizabeth of Frankopan's death, which in the chronicle is described as murder and placed in the year 1424.
-He caused a stir when, in 1422, he allegedly murdered his first wife, Elisabeth of Frangepán, so that he could marry his lover, Veronika Dešnić.
-The Frangepáns brought charges against him to King Sigismund, who had him convicted and given him into custody by his father.
-His father imprisoned him in Obercilli Castle, and had Veronika strangled in Osterwitz Castle.
+He caused a stir when, in 1422, he allegedly murdered his first wife, Elisabeth of Frangepán, so that he could marry his lover, Veronika of Desenice.
+The Frangepáns brought charges against him to King Sigismund, who had him convicted and given him into custody by his father, who imprisoned him in Obercilli Castle and had Veronika strangled in Osterwitz Castle.
 His father also disowned him from his inheritance, but when his younger brother Hermann died suddenly in 1426, Frederick once again became the heir to the Cillei estate.
 He was soon pardoned, and at the end of 1426, his appointment as voivode of Transylvania was even discussed.
-From 1445 he held the title of Slavonian and from 1453 Croatian Ban.
+From 1445, he held the title of Slavonian and from 1453 Croatian Ban.